mansonchen29/gpt-adcreator/README.md

 # gpt-adcreator
-this will automatically create a video ad with visuals, scripts, audio, and hooks
+this will (eventually) automatically create video ads with visuals, scripts, audio, and hooks

 i took the code from the open-source '[gpt-researcher]([url](https://github.com/assafelovic/gpt-researcher)https://github.com/assafelovic/gpt-researcher)' and edited the prompts and report outputs